JuliaPraxis/Naming/guides/Iteration.md

 When FORTRAN was young, its integer variable names had to be prefixed `i`, `j`, .. `q`.
 There, the first integer variable was `i`, the second was `j` .. the ninth was `q`.
-Some people find familiar comfort using `i`, `j`, `k` as names for iteration variables.
+Some people really like using `i`, `j`, `k` as names for iteration variables.

-While this practice is not generally appropriate; when an integer range is used for
+While this practice is not generally appropriate, when an integer range is used for
 iteration or comprehension, a UnitRange{&thinsp;Int&thinsp;} or a StepRange{&thinsp;Int, Int&thinsp;},
 it is alright.
-If you do this, either name the integer range so a nonexpert understands
+If you do this, either name the integer range so well that a nonexpert
-the meaning of the iterate, or include a comment giving its specific meaning.
+gleans the meaning of the iterate easily, or include a comment giving specifics.

 ```julia
 function example( scores::Vector{Int} )